 Become a learning scientist at The Franklin Institute!
 Explore the new Your Brain exhibit, and learn key ideas from neuroscience research that apply directly to teaching and learning.

 A $20 registration fee is required.
 Refundable upon course completion.

-Registration must be postmarked by February 24th.
+Register by Friday March 20th.
 Enrollment is limited.
 Confirmation will be sent to the email address you provide.